ScottPierce/docker-pusher-fake/README.md

 # docker-pusher-fake
-A docker image for using the pusher-fake project
+A docker image for using the [pusher-fake](https://github.com/tristandunn/pusher-fake) project.

 The image can be pulled using the image:
 ```